gdsge/gdsge.github.io/_sources/example/Mendoza2010/Mendoza2010.rst.txt

 .. image:: figures/policy_cTilde_feasible.png
     :scale: 60 %

-As shown, the level of bond that gives a same lower bound of consumption (here :math:`\tilde{c}` equal to 100) is declining in capital, suggesting that a higher capital allows the current debt to be higher.
+As shown in the figure, the level of bond that gives a same lower bound of consumption (here :math:`\tilde{c}` equal to 100) is declining in capital, suggesting that a higher capital allows the current debt to be higher.
 However, determining this lower bound of bond level is difficult; but determining the boundary condition for consumption is much easier
 (:math:`\tilde{c}=0`).